-Examine the major perspectives that predominate in psychology today, including biological, learning, cognitive, developmental, sociocultural, and psychodynamic perspective.
+Examine the major perspectives that predominate in psychology today, including the biological, cognitive, developmental, sociocultural, and clinical subfields.

 Courses are designed to familiarize you with the major concepts, theoretical perspectives, empirical findings, and historical trends in psychology.
 In your senior year choose between an extensive review of the literature on a psychological topic, or an empirical research study that you propose and conduct independently.
 You present you senior comprehensive project to the psychology faculty and your peers.